BOCC’s meeting over EMS ‘failings’ ends with angry words

 Janice Tuten of Hernando accused Citrus County Commission Chairman Brian Coleman of singling her out in a recent action in which, she said, the county’s Code Enforcement department took her mobile home, possessions and an adjacent structure from her property.
 (December 16, 2019)

+A group of Ozello residents have complained that EMS response times are far higher than what they believe they should be.
 They told Citrus County Commissioners that, for them, the longest wait time for paramedic service by Naturecoast EMS was 80 minutes.
 (December 16, 2019).